 Like any historic home, it has been changed by its residents over the years and modified repeatedly to meet the style of the day.
 While it primarily reflects the Georgian Style of the 18th century, parts of the original First Period construction remain and one can see Victorian and Colonial Revival alterations from later generations.

-Doug Brown was born and raised in Mystic, Connecticut, home of Mystic Seaport.
-A rower and American History major at Princeton, Doug arrived in Cambridge in 1999 by way of Maine, Colorado, New Orleans, Gloucester, and Hong Kong.
-Doug is active in local affairs, serving as vice president of the Fresh Pond Residents Alliance, the recognized neighborhood association for West Cambridge.
-In addition, he also serves as a member of the Fresh Pond Master Plan Advisory Board, the Envision Cambridge Alewife Working Group, Cambridge Bike Safety, and is the founder of Friends of the Greenway, Inc., a non-profit focused on supporting the soon-to-be-built Watertown-Cambridge Greenway.
-Friends of the Greenway recently received a $10,000 matching grant from the Department of Conservation & Recreation to create a series of historical markers along the new path.
-Doug enjoys skiing, cycling, collecting old tools, genealogical research, and contributing articles to the Society’s newsletter.
-He lives in Huron Village with his wife Dee Elms and three small children.
+Doug Brown was born and raised in Mystic, Connecticut, home of Mystic Seaport Museum.
+An American History major at Princeton, Doug arrived in Cambridge twenty years ago following stops in Maine, New Orleans, Colorado, Gloucester, and Hong Kong.
+Doug is active in local affairs, serving as an officer of the Fresh Pond Residents Alliance, the recognized neighborhood association for West Cambridge.
+In addition, he also serves as co-chair of the City’s Climate Resiliency Zoning Task Force, as a member of the Envision Cambridge Alewife Working Group, as the organizer of the annual Standish Street Halloween Block Party, and is the founder of Friends of the Greenway, Inc., a non-profit focused on supporting the new Watertown-Cambridge Greenway path.
+Doug enjoys skiing, cycling, collecting old tools, and genealogical research.
+He lives in Huron Village with his wife Dee Elms and their three small children.

 Bruce Irving is one half of the Bigelow/Irving realtor team at Compass in Harvard Square, representing both buyers and sellers in and around Cambridge.
 He also runs his own consulting business, helping homeowners through the complex process of home renovation.
 He produced This Old House and its sister shows for 17 years; is the author of the book New England Icons, about the region’s built environment; writes about architecture for several publications, including Yankee and Design New England; and serves as vice-chairman of the Cambridge Historical Commission.
 He’s been in Cambridge since 1988 and lives with his wife in the Strawberry Hill neighborhood.